squid-cache/squid-cache.github.io/SquidFaq.rst

  * /CacheDigests or ICP on steroids
  * /SquidSnmp: using SNMP to monitor Squid's vital signs
  * /CyclicObjectStorageSystem or COSS: how to use it to optimize speed on small objects
+ * /DiskDaemon: what it is and how to optimize its running environment
  * /MiscFeatures: Squid 2.X miscellaneous features

 ## Once a user-oriented feature has been completed we can re-use the description page to document